Louai Rahal

 Academic Profile

 Louai is currently pursuing two lines of research: one empirical and one philosophical.
-His empirical research focuses on digital technologies and their impact on society; he is currently conducting research on MOOCs (Massive Open Online Courses) and their impact on learners, he is also researching online rental scams and the coping experiences of victims of online rental scams.
-Louai’s philosophical research is mostly focused on ethics: He applies Kantian ethics to examine the moral limits of markets, ethical consumerism, and the relation between freedom, reason, and emotions.
+His empirical research examines digital technologies and their impact on society, with a particular focus on MOOCs (Massive Open Online Courses) and the legal and ethical issues surrounding the use of publicly available data in training AI systems.
+Louai’s philosophical research primarily focuses on ethics.
+Drawing on Kantian ethics, he investigates the moral limits of markets, ethical consumerism, and the relationship between freedom, reason, and emotions.